-Any tree damage created by a contractor or outside source will be evaluated and the cost of damage, replacement or maintenance will be evaluated by the University Arborist with an option for WFU to engage an independent arborist if the contractor disputes the value as excessive.
-Damage estimates will be based on the Tree Value Calculations formula outlined in Appendix E: Tree Value Calculations.
-Trees located over utility lines will still be counted toward the total value of trees though they cannot be relocated from the site.
+Any tree damage created by a contractor or outside source will be evaluated and the cost of damage, replacement or maintenance will be evaluated by the Campus Arborist with an option for WFU to engage an independent arborist if the contractor disputes the value as excessive.
 The party responsible for the damage will then be billed by the University for damage incurred by paying into the Tree Endowment Fund.
 If the damage was a result of a construction project, the cost will be billed to the contractor.
 For projects with a CM @ Risk or negotiated contract, tree removal unplanned by the University Arborist or damage to any tree shall not be considered general conditions or a cost of the work and billed to the owner or submitted as a claim to the owners builders risk policy.